I built this whole site in one weekend for $70/year. Here’s the stack and the reasoning behind each piece.

 PaperMod over fancier themes

-PaperMod is the most popular Hugo theme for a reason: it’s clean, supports dark mode out of the box, includes search, has built-in Giscus integration, and the maintainer is responsive.
+PaperMod is the most popular Hugo theme for a reason: it’s clean, supports dark mode out of the box, includes search, and the maintainer is responsive.

 Vultr over AWS / DigitalOcean